AlexKubbinga/WattaniteRefactor/README.md

 3. `cd server` and `npm run dev` could instead do `npm run build` and `npm run start`.

+4. change `.env copy` to `.env` and add your own Google Maps API key and The Movie DB API Key

 ## Tech Stack

 Testing: